amgrubb/ReqSpotter/README.md

 4. Make sure that you are using the correct version of Java.
 This project uses Java 1.8 (Also known as Java 8):

-    a) If you are using a different version, download Java 1.8; refer to this link (https://www.oracle.com/java/technologies/downloads/).
+    a) If you are using a different version, download Java 1.8; refer to this [link](https://www.oracle.com/java/technologies/downloads/).

     b) Go to Eclipse preferences.
 In Java --> Installed JREs, switch Java JRE to 1.8, click Apply.